l0450/ProgramsInC/README.md

 Write a program in C that asks the user to enter some numbers and then reads those numbers into an array.
 The program should find the largest number from the given numbers and display it.

+## Exercise 6 - Reversing an array using pointers ##

+Write a C program that reads an array of integers from the user and then displays the array's contents in reverse order using pointers.